Masters Odds: Jordan Spieth Is Biggest Riser Up Augusta Betting Boards

 Over that span, Spieth tied for fourth at the Arnold Palmer Invitational, finished ninth at the WGC-Dell Technologies Match Play, then won the Valero Texas Open this past Sunday.

-All of those factors have caused Spieth’s betting odds to nose dive.
+All of those factors have caused Spieth to rise up the betting boards.

 The 2015 Masters champion was as high as 60-to-1 to win this year’s edition back on March 1, but a current odds check around the country shows you an 8-to-1, some 10-to-1s and a couple 12-to-1s.
 That $100 bet that won you $6,000 a month ago only wins you between $800 and $1,200 right now.